syntax-tree/mdast-util-to-string/readme.md

 The algorithm checks `value` of `node`, then `alt`, and finally `title`.
 If no value is found, the algorithm checks the children of `node` and joins them (without spaces or newlines).
+If the given node is in fact a list of nodes, serializes them.

 > This is not a markdown to plain-text library.
 > Use [`strip-markdown`][strip-markdown] for that.